tomhillable/consul-rpm/README.md

 # Build

-There are various methods how you can build the consul & consul-ui RPMs, currently we have Manual & Vagrant based builds documented.
+There are a number of ways to build the `consul` and `consul-ui` RPMs:
+* Manual
+* Vagrant
+* Docker

+Each method ultimately does the same thing - pick the one that is most comfortable for you.

 ## Manual

-Or, do it manually by building the RPM as a non-root user from your home directory:
+Build the RPM as a non-root user from your home directory:

 * Check out this repo.
 Seriously - check it out.
 Nice.
     ```